 Jeremiah 10 is a prophecy about idolatry.
 Jeremiah was addressing people who were making idols ‘…They deck it with gold and silver, they fasten it with nails and hammers, it does not move.
 They’re upright like a palm tree but they do not speak.
 They must be carried around….’.
 People cut down trees, shape them into wooden gods, overlay them with gold and silver, and pray to them.
 And they would carry them from place to place and temple to temple.

-This verse is not talking about the practice of decorating trees in the wintertime like Christmas trees but rather the folly of making a god out of something a man has the power to destroy!
+This verse is not talking about the practice of having or decorating trees in the wintertime like Christmas trees but rather the folly of making a god out of something a man has the power to destroy!

 Another similar passage appears in Isaiah 44:9-20, where Isaiah speaks of the foolishness of the idol-worshipers who cut down a tree, burn part of it in the fire to warm themselves, and use the other part to fashion an idol, which they then bow down to.